SpartnerNL/Laravel-Excel/docs/import/select.md

     Excel::selectSheets('sheet1')->load();

 ### Selecting multiple sheets
-If you want to select multiple sheets inside your file, you can pass an array as parameter;
+If you want to select multiple sheets inside your file, you can pass an array as the parameter;

     Excel::selectSheets(array('sheet1', 'sheet2'))->load();

 ### Selecting columns

-If you want to select only a couple of columns, you can use `->select($columns)` or pass an array as first parameter of `->get($columns)`
+If you want to select only a couple of columns, you can use `->select($columns)` or pass an array as the first parameter of `->get($columns)`.

     // Select
     $reader->select(array('firstname', 'lastname'))->get();